ilSommo/spotify-audio-features/report.md

 ## Bayesian network

 In theory, a full joint probability distribution can be used to inspect any probabilistic query of the given data.
 However, the problem can easily become computationally intractable, given the very high number of possible worlds.
-In order to simplify the problem, it is possible to exploit the mutual independence of some variables and a Bayesian network can be created.
+In order to simplify the problem, it is possible to exploit the mutual independence of some variables and create a Bayesian network.
 A Bayesian network is "a directed graph in which each node is annotated with quantitative probability information" [4].
 In other words, a direct influence relationship is supposed to exist only between nodes which are connected by an arrow.
 In this case, the structure of the diagram is created using both correlation analysis and human intuition in evaluating the causal links.

 ![The Bayesian network](images/network.png)